-And if you’re feeling under the weather – please please please stay home (or keep your kids home from school).
+And again, if you’re feeling under the weather – please stay home (or keep your kids home from school).
 You’ll be doing your part to slow the spread of colds, the flu and COVID-19 if you just stay home and rest.

 When in doubt, it’s best to err on the side of caution, especially if you’ve been in contact with someone who has already been sick.
 Stay home from school or work and call your doctor ahead of time before going in for an appointment.